 Oral Communication Assignment Prompt Template

-The following assignment prompt template provides suggested guidance for students in designing an assignment demonstrating the core objective of Oral Communication.
-Instructors are encouraged to tailor the following to their discipline.Purpose: Set a purpose for the assignment, such as informing, persuading, entertaining, or inspiring.
+The following template offers guidance for designing an assignment that demonstrates the core objective of Oral Communication.
+Instructors are encouraged to adapt it to their discipline.Purpose: Set a purpose for the assignment (e.g., informing, persuading, entertaining, or inspiring).

 Topic/Central Message: Provide a topic or give parameters for students to select a topic.